 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Hartlepool.
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Newcastle

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Hartlepool.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Newcastle to replace the ageing metal pipework with new, more durable plastic pipes.

-So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.
+The project, which is expected to last until October 2025, has been planned in collaboration with Newcastle City Council, and advanced signage is already in place in the area.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures will be put in place.

-Steven Storey, Site Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Hartlepool.”
+Chris Trevena, Site Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Newcastle.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.